flyteorg/flytesnacks/docs/getting_started/running_a_workflow_locally.md

 #### Install development tools

-If you have not already done so, follow the steps in {doc}`"Installing development tools <installing_development_tools>"` to install Python, `pip`, Flytekit, and optionally, conda.
+If you have not already done so, follow the steps in {doc}`"Installing development tools" <installing_development_tools>` to install Python, `pip`, Flytekit, and optionally, conda.

 #### Create a Flyte project